waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Discovered cave entrance at (6, 19).
   - Entered Route36RuinsOfAlphGate.
   - Gramps confirmed "strange tree" blocking Route 36.
 - Route 36: Investigating the "odd tree" reported by NPCs.
 Sign at (55, 7) confirms location.
 Lass confirms it blocks the way to Goldenrod City.
+Arthur found at (45, 5).

 ## Strategy & Lessons
 - Puzzle Solved: Numerical order 1-16 is correct for Kabuto.